adamcodes2843/Next-13-Movie-App/README.md

 ### My process

 Next 13 utilizes server and client components.
 My goal was to keep the pages on the server and use client components only when user interactivity was necessary.
 I wanted to recycle components, functions, and types as much as possible.
 The starting point was fetching the data from the movie database and mapping out the homepage.
-I used the data to create the cards and pass down props to dynamically generated movie pages.
+I used the data to create cards and pass down props to dynamically generate movie pages.
 This is where the tutorial ended.
-When I took over, I switch the js files to ts.
+When I took over, I switched the js files to ts.
 I always like to start by getting the components' jsx elements and styles worked out for all screen sizes until I need to start adding extra js functionality.
 I edited the global css and tailwind config for fonts, color theme changes, and animations as necessary additions to the basic inline styles became apparent.
-The first thing I did with state was the review form component.
+The first thing I did with state was the review form.
 Early on I added the prisma orm for querying the postgress database.
 I needed nextauth so users could sign in and save their progress, so I checked their website for a provided starting point for the schema, which I edited to fit my needs as the project went on.
 I used next navigation features to keep the page current with database updates or to set and read params.
 Context was helpful for modal/popup boxes and disabling buttons, and you can keep wrapped components on the server as long as you don't import them directly into client components.
+As I built the ui and determined the features I wanted, I would google or youtube anything I needed to learn.

 ### Built with